vcato/practical_tdd/README.md

    - **State I:** Both off → Must be green (no pre-existing failures)
    - **State II:** Fix on, test off → Must be green (no regressions)
      - *Note: Traditional TDD verifies this implicitly.
-Making it explicit helps isolate issues when State IV fails—did your fix break existing tests, or does your new test have problems?*
+Making it explicit helps isolate issues when State IV fails—did your fix break existing tests, or does your new test have problems?
+This catches fixes that are overly broad—changing more behavior than intended.*
    - **State III:** Fix off, test on → Must be red (test detects the missing behavior)
    - **State IV:** Both on → Must be green (fix makes test pass)